myrthereuver/ModelDecisionsStance/README.md

 # Stance Modelling

 This is the repository for the paper "Modelling (Same Side) Stance Detection for Detecting Different Viewpoints: a Preregistered Study".
-The preregistration can be found here: https://osf.io/v9snk?view_only=abbd99d27b9a471fb2e4df8ffdafd2a1
+The anonymous preregistration can be found here: https://osf.io/v9snk?view_only=abbd99d27b9a471fb2e4df8ffdafd2a1

 ## Running the Experiments